PerfectPatch/PerfectPatch/README.md

-# 👋 Hi, I'm Alexander (aka cupper)
+# 👋 Hi, I'm Alex

-Hello!
-My name is Alex, and I am a student at the Czech Technical University in Prague.
+I am a student at the Czech Technical University in Prague.
 At the moment, I am studying to complete my first project — an image compression algorithm.
 This is my experimental project, created to help me learn the C programming language and apply my knowledge in practice.